adjust/unity_sdk/README.md

 ## Summary

-This is the Unity3d SDK of adjust.io™.
+This is the Unity3d SDK of adjust™.
 It supports iOS, Android, Windows Phone 8 and Windows Store App targets.
-You can read more about adjust.io™ at [adjust.io].
+You can read more about adjust™ at [adjust.com].

 ## Basic Installation